 - Is there a strong sense of teamwork and camaraderie from support and other sales-related staff?

-Call to Action: If your boss left tomorrow, would you be on the shortlist for promotion?
+If your boss left tomorrow, would you be on the shortlist for promotion?
 Being ‘promotable’ requires mastery of certain key competencies.
 I highlighted four above, but there are more.
-Download the Sales Leader Checklist here to see the Top 10.
+Download the Sales Leader Profile Checklist to see the Top 10.
 Remember…“Leaders are made, they are not born.
 They are made by hard effort, which is the price which all of us must pay to achieve any goal that is worthwhile.”
 (Vince Lombardi)

 Have expectations gone up and left you wondering if you can make your number?
 Here is an interactive tool that will help you understand if you have a chance at success.
 Take the Revenue Growth Diagnostic test and rate yourself against SBI’s sales and marketing strategy to find out if: